 “175°C/350°F top and bottom temperature for 60 minutes.”

-If you are lucky, you may get it right first time.
+If you are lucky, you may get it correct the first time.
 If not, you may need several rounds of testing until you understand the behavior of your oven.

 I use 8×8 inches square cake tin for this recipe.
 You can also use the 8-inches in diameter round cake tin, but the height of the cake will increase by 20%.

 Through my observation, this type of butter-rich cake tends to crack at the top.
 (You will find many crack top pound cake on the internet).
 The cake tends to crack at the center if I use a round cake tin.
 I do not have the scientific answer for that, but the crack never happens once I change to the square from round cake tins.